 Over the last few years a new area of lending has been increasing in popularity – peer to peer, or social lending.
-The idea is that people who want to borrow money are put in touch with those who will lend it.
+The idea is that people who want to borrow money are matched up with those who will lend it.
 Here’s how it works and how it compares to borrowing from banks and building societies.

 What is peer to peer lending?